Causal inference for N-of-1 trials: Inference from N-of-1 trials under the “relaxed causal model”

-In this section we considered for simplicity the setting where $Y_k$ and $L_k$ are directly influenced by time-varying variables instantiated at time $k$ and $k-1$.
+In this section we considered for simplicity the setting where $Y_k$ and $L_k$ are only directly influenced by time-varying variables instantiated at time $k$ and $k-1$.
 By increasing this time window, we could represent more complex causal models, e.g., allowing for longer direct carryover effects.
 For example, $Y_k$ could also be affected directly by $A_{k-2}$ and $A_{k-3}$.
-The formula in Equation \eqref{eq:theta} can be modified to accommodate these scenarios by including measurements from previous times in the conditioning set (see Appendix D).
-Importantly, this also restricts the possible values of $\textbf{Z}$ that allow identification of the individual-specific causal effect, similarly to \eqref{eq:Z2}, by requiring that treatment sequences $\{0,0,0,0\}$ and $\{1,1,1,1\}$ are assigned at least once.

-We emphasize that our identification result in \eqref{eq:theta} is a special case of the one derived by Robins et al.\ 1999 \cite{Robins1999}.
-To simplify the exposition, we motivated the result by assuming a NPSEM-IE model, but the identification result in \eqref{eq:theta} can be obtained assuming only consistency \eqref{eq:consistency2}, the causal DAG in Figure \ref{fig:dgm3} under a FFRCISTG model \cite{Robins1986, Richardson2013}, and the stationarity assumptions \eqref{eq:stationarityL} and \eqref{eq:stationarity2}, see Appendix D.
+It is straightforward to adapt our reasoning, our assumptions, and the g-formula in Equation \eqref{eq:theta} to accommodate these scenarios.
+Importantly, longer range direct treatment effects further restrict the possible values of $\textbf{Z}$ that allow nonparametric identification of the individual-specific causal effect, similarly to \eqref{eq:Z2}, by requiring that longer treatment sequences (e.g. $(0,0,0,0)$ and $(1,1,1,1)$) are assigned at least once.
+Our reasoning and assumptions can also be adapted to the case where the outcome and the time-varying variables are continuous, using well-established techniques \cite{hernan2019}.
+We emphasize that our identification result in \eqref{eq:theta} is indeed a special case of the g-formula for subject-specific effects derived by Robins et al.\ \cite{Robins1999}.
+To simplify the exposition, we motivated the result by assuming a NPSEM-IE model, but the identification result in \eqref{eq:theta} can be obtained assuming only consistency \eqref{eq:consistency2}, conditions \eqref{eq:Z2} and \eqref{eq:positivity}, the causal DAG in Figure \ref{fig:dgm3} under a FFRCISTG model \cite{Robins1986, Richardson2013}, and the stationarity assumptions \eqref{eq:stationarityL} and \eqref{eq:stationarity2}, see Appendix D. Furthermore, as shown in Robins et al.\ \cite{Robins1999}, when there is a positive probability of receiving treatment at any time point, stationarity of the counterfactuals (assumptions \eqref{eq:stationarityL} and \eqref{eq:stationarity2}) is not needed for identification, and a weaker stationarity assumption of the observed conditional distributions is sufficient for the estimation using data from only one individual, see additional discussion in Appendix D.